Angemon92/Intelligent_systems-Laptop_price_prediction/README.md

 - Evaluation metrics: RMSE,MAE,Rsquared

 ##<a name="ack"></a>Acknowledgements
-The project was developed as part of the project assignment for the course <a href="http://is.fon.rs">Intelligent Systems</a> at the <a href="http://fon.rs">Faculty of Organization Sciences</a>, University of Belgrade, Serbia.
+The project was developed as part of the project assignment for the course <a href="http://is.fon.rs">Intelligent Systems</a> at the <a href="http://fon.rs">Faculty of Organizational Sciences</a>, University of Belgrade, Serbia.
 ##<a name="lic"></a>Licence

 This software is licensed under the MIT License